A simple method to find temporal overlap between THz and X-ray pulses using X-ray-induced carrier dynamics in semiconductors: Abstract

 \section{Abstract}

-X-ray-induced carrier dynamics in silicon and gallium arsenide were investigated through intensity variations of transmitted terahertz (THz) pulses in the pico to microsecond time scale with x-ray free-electron laser and synchrotron radiation.
-We observed a steep reduction in THz transmission with a picosecond scale due to the x-ray-induced carrier generation, followed by a recovery on a nano to microsecond scale caused by the recombination of carriers.
-The rapid response in the former process is applicable to a direct determination of temporal overlap between THz and x-ray pulses for THz pump-x-ray probe experiments with an accuracy of a few picoseconds.
+X-ray-induced carrier dynamics in silicon and gallium arsenide were investigated through intensity variations of transmitted terahertz (THz) pulses in the pico to microsecond time scale with X-ray free-electron laser and synchrotron radiation.
+We observed a steep reduction in THz transmission with a picosecond scale due to the X-ray-induced carrier generation, followed by a recovery on a nano to microsecond scale caused by the recombination of carriers.
+The rapid response in the former process is applicable to a direct determination of temporal overlap between THz and X-ray pulses for THz pump-X-ray probe experiments with an accuracy of a few picoseconds.

 The development of lasers with ultrashort pulses has revealed transition phenomena to exotic states in condensed matter that cannot be achieved under thermal equilibrium~\cite{Basov2017}.
 Recently, the technological advancement in the terahertz (THz) frequency range has opened up new horizons in this field~\cite{Kampfrath2013}.
 THz light enables resonant excitation in fundamental phenomena, such as the oscillations of lattices and the precessions of spins.
 Furthermore, THz laser pulses can be used as a driving source of intense electric and/or magnetic fields in the temporal form of mono to a few optical cycles.
-On the other hand, light with a short wavelength in the x-ray region is very useful as a probe to obtain microscopic properties in electronic and lattice systems.
-A combination of these distinctive light sources, a THz pump-x-ray probe method, is a powerful technique, which has been used to investigate (super)lattice dynamics after resonant excitations of quasiparticles such as phonon and collective modes of polar vortices~\cite{Kozina2017, Kozina2019, Li2021}.
+On the other hand, light with a short wavelength in the X-ray region is very useful as a probe to obtain microscopic properties in electronic and lattice systems.
+A combination of these distinctive light sources, a THz pump-X-ray probe method, is a powerful technique, which has been used to investigate lattice and superlattice dynamics after resonant excitations of quasiparticles such as phonon and collective modes of polar vortices~\cite{Kozina2017, Kozina2019, Li2021}.
 In addition to THz pulses generated using optical lasers, accelerator-based THz sources have been developed for THz pump-X-ray probe experiments~\cite{Pan2019, Zapolnova2020, Zhang2020, Kang2023}.